My italian guide to Iceland!

 On my website, (mainly in italian), I promote culturally aware travels, with a focus on Polar Regions and World’s Hidden Gems.

 Born and raised in Rome, despite I’m proud of my roots, I always chase Nordic Countries and related features: sustainable architecture, nature and mindset.

 After one year in Germany, and some months in the UK, now I’m back to my city again.
-When I’m not walking through the stunning roman lanes, I’m travelling up North.
-Iceland =
+When I’m not walking through the stunning roman lanes, I’m traveling to the Poles, from Iceland to Antarctica.